mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/spray_brush_engine.rst

 Proportional
     Locks Width & Height to be the same.
 Texture
-    Allows you to pick an image for the <menu choice>image shape.
+    Allows you to pick an image for the :guilabel:`Image shape`.

 .. _option_shape_dyna: